JelindoGames/UnityVisualScriptingTutorials/Tutorials/2_GraphsNodesAndFlow.md

 - **Graph**: Use a graph that lives independently of any specific gameObject/scene.

 There are benefits and drawbacks to both choices.
-- **Embed**: An embedded graph lives on a specific gameObject in your scene.
+- Embed: An embedded graph lives on a specific gameObject in your scene.
 It can access all the gameObjects in the scene, and their components.
-- **Graph**: If you don't embed your graph, it will exist independently of your scene.
+- Graph: If you don't embed your graph, it will exist independently of your scene.
 As a result, it won't have access to gameObjects in the scene.
 This is good if you want to avoid strongly coupling your graph to your gameObject, or if you want to use it in multiple places.

 For now, let's make an embedded graph.
 When we select "Embed" as a source, an embedded graph will be auto-created for us.